Difficulty: Medium, Asked-in: Google

 Solution idea

-This idea is similar to the above approach, but instead of using recursive inorder traversal, we are using iterative traversal with the help of a stack.
-The idea is: when we pop the current node from the stack, we compare the minimum difference found so far with the difference between the previous node and the current node.
-If this difference is smaller than the minimum difference so far, we update the minimum difference.
+This approach is similar to the previous one, but it uses an iterative in-order traversal with the help of a stack instead of a recursive in-order traversal.
+The basic idea is to pop the current node from the stack and compare the minimum difference found so far with the difference between the previous node and the current node.
+We update the minimum difference if this difference is smaller than the minimum difference.

 int absMinDiffBST(BSTNode root)